kjhealy/kieranhealy.hugo/content/blog/zero-counts-in-dplyr.markdown

 When we load our data into R with `read_csv`, the columns for `party` and `sex` are parsed as character vectors.
 If you've been around R for any length of time, and especially if you've worked in the tidyverse framework, you'll be familiar with the drumbeat of "[stringsAsFactors=FALSE](http://notstatschat.tumblr.com/post/124987394001/stringsasfactors-sigh)", by which we avoid classing character variables as factors unless we have a good reason to do so (there are several good reasons), and we don't do so by default.
 Thus our `df` tibble shows us `<chr>` instead of `<fct>` for `party` and `sex`.

 Now, let's say we want a count of the number of men and women elected by party in each year.
-(Congressional elections happen every two years; ) We write a little pipeline to group the data by year, party, and sex, count up the numbers, and calculate a frequency that's the proportion of men and women elected that year within a each party.
+(Congressional elections happen every two years.)
+We write a little pipeline to group the data by year, party, and sex, count up the numbers, and calculate a frequency that's the proportion of men and women elected that year within a each party.
 That is, the frequencies of M and F will sum to 1 for each party in each year.

 {{< highlight r >}}